 From the beginning the group has had an outward-looking view that aims to leverage quantitative approaches to problem-solving across science and engineering, encompassing experiment, theory and computation.
-Of the ~100+ alumni, 40% are in industry (tech companies, financial services, government labs) , and more than 70 former group members are now faculty in schools of science, engineering and medicine (physics, biology, mathematics, chemistry, computer science, geophysics, psychology etc.) around the world.
+Of the ~125+ alumni, 40% are in industry (tech companies, financial services, government labs) , and ~70 former group members are now faculty in schools of science (biology, chemistry, geophysics, mathematics, physics, psychology), engineering (biological, computer, civil, chemical and mechanical) and medicine (systems biology) around the world.

 Prof. Mahadevan